 Just Respect Our Decision!
 When a Couple Decides to Stop Trying to Have Children

-A few months ago I wrote an article entitled Sometimes It's Best to Say Nothing that explained what not to say to couples who are dealing with infertility and in that articles I also described a little about the struggle my husband and I went through trying to conceive.
+A while back I wrote an article entitled Sometimes It's Best to Say Nothing that explained what not to say to couples who are dealing with infertility and in that articles I also described a little about the struggle my husband and I went through trying to conceive.
 For about two years we tried to have a baby through the regular, tried and true method.
 When that failed we spent another two years working with fertility doctors to make it happen.
 To describe that experience as a nightmare would be an understatement.
 After spending thousands of dollars in out-of-pocket costs, getting countless tests done, three failed IUI’s (artificial insemination) and four failed rounds of IVF, it was time to stop.

 Our decision to stop trying was not an easy one.
 It was not a simple matter of reading a negative pregnancy test, shrugging our shoulders and saying “Oh, well.
 I give up.”
 Every woman who has traveled down this road knows the devastation of receiving that call from the fertility clinic - after a grueling two week wait from when you were first inseminated – telling you that the pregnancy test you took that morning is negative.